su-boussard-lab/acu-uncertainty-estimation/README.md

 ```
 @article{fanconi2022uncertainty,
-    title={Predictive Uncertainty with Bayesian Logistic Regression to Identify Chemotherapy Patients at Risk for Acute Care},
+    title={A Bayesian Approach to Predictive Uncertainty in Chemotherapy Patients at Risk of Acute Care Use},
     author={Claudio Fanconi and Anne de Hond and Dylan Peterson and Angelo Capodici and Tina Hernandez-Boussard},
     year={2022},
     booktitle={...},